-You can hashtag not only when posting.
-Tags may be changed in captions and comments under posts and IGTV.
-In Reels you can add and delete tags only in comments.
-Instagram Stories are not to be edited, you have to reupload them if you want new tags.
+You can add Instagram hashtags not only when posting.
+They can be changed in captions and comments afterwards.
+In Reels, you can add and delete tags only in the comments.
+Stories are not to be edited, you have to reupload them if you want to use other hashtags.

-We noticed that posts get to the Recent tab no matter how much time passes from posting to hashtagging.
-You can change tags gradually, not all in one day.
-Then, your post will always be at the Recent top of the tags written under it not long ago.
+We noticed that Instagram posts get to the Recent tab no matter how much time passes from posting to hashtagging.
+You can change IG hashtags gradually, not all in one day.
+Then, a post will always be at the Recent tab top on the pages of hashtags you added to the post recently.
 But remember about the limits — there can be no more than 30 tags under a post.

-Not only new tags you can add.
+Not only new Instagram hashtags you can add.
 Delete a tag from the caption, save the publication.
 Open the editing menu again and write the same tag.
-It works alike with comments.
+It works alike with tags in the comments.
 Delete and add again a comment with tags.
 The post will be at the top of the tag’s Recent tab.

 You can write tags in any language.
 You can even write them in several languages at once.
 For example, in English and the native language of your target audience.

-English as an additional language for tags increases reach best of all.
-According to the Internet World Stats, 26% of users use it.
+English as an additional language for tags increases Instagram reach best of all.
+According to Statista, 26% of users use it.
 Besides, the language is recognized as an International language.
 Even people with minimal English skills use it for hashtag search.

-It is worth recalling, tags should also be written in a local language.
+It is worth recalling, Instagram hashtags should also be written in the local language.
 Then, any user from your target audience can find you.

-On Instagram, you can check how popular a tag is among authors.
-To do it, type a tag in the search and you’ll see the number of posts with it.
+You can check how popular among authors an Instagram hashtag is.
+Type a tag in the search and you’ll see the number of posts with it.